A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Examples of Conformal Procedures

 \subsection{Classification with Adaptive Prediction Sets}

 Let's begin our sequence of examples with an improvement to the classification example in Section~\ref{sec:conformal}.
 The previous method produces prediction sets with the smallest average size~\cite{Sadinle2016LeastAS}, but it tends to undercover hard subgroups and overcover easy ones.
-Here we develop a different method, called \emph{adaptive prediction sets} that avoids this problem.
+Here we develop a different method called \emph{adaptive prediction sets} (APS) that avoids this problem.
 We will follow~\cite{romano2020classification} and~\cite{angelopoulos2020sets}.
-PyTorch code to run this family of procedures is at \href{https://github.com/aangelopoulos/conformal_classification}{{this link}}.

-As motivation for this new procedure, note that if the softmax outputs $\hat{f}(X)$ were a perfect model of $Y|X$, we would greedily include the top-scoring classes until their total mass just exceeded $1-\alpha$.
+As motivation for this new procedure, note that if the softmax outputs $\hat{f}(X_{\rm test})$ were a perfect model of $Y_{\rm test}|X_{\rm test}$, we would greedily include the top-scoring classes until their total mass just exceeded $1-\alpha$.
 Formally, we can describe this oracle algorithm as

-and $\pi$ is the permutation of $\{1, ..., K\}$ that sorts $\hat{f}(X)$ from most likely to least likely.
-In practice, however, this procedure fails to provide coverage, since $\hat{f}(X)$ is not perfect; it only provides us a heuristic notion of uncertainty.
+and $\pi(x)$ is the permutation of $\{1, ..., K\}$ that sorts $\hat{f}(X_{\rm test})$ from most likely to least likely.
+In practice, however, this procedure fails to provide coverage, since $\hat{f}(X_{\rm test})$ is not perfect; it only provides us a heuristic notion of uncertainty.
 Therefore, we will use conformal prediction to turn this into a rigorous notion of uncertainty.

 To proceed, we define a score function inspired by the oracle algorithm:

 In other words, we greedily include classes in our set until we reach the true label, then we stop.
 Unlike the score from Section~\ref{sec:conformal}, this one utilizes the softmax outputs of all classes, not just the true class.